jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Data Lake**: a data warehouse incorporating multiple types of streams of unstructured or semi-structured data
 - **Data Mining**: analysis and decision-making technique that relies on extracting deeper meanings from many different instances and types of data; often applied to data warehouse content
 - **Data Modeling**: design process that identifies all data elements that the system will need to input, create, store, modify, output, and destroy during operational use; should be one of the first steps in analysis and design
-- **Data Protection and Data Hiding**: restricts or prevents one software unit from reading or altering the private data of another software unit
+- **Data Protection and Data Hiding**: restricts or prevents one software unit from reading or altering the private data of another software unit or in preventing data from being discovered or accessed by a subject
 - **Data Type Enforcement**: how a language protects a developer from trying to perform operations on dissimilar types of data, or in ways that would lead to erroneous results
 - **Data Warehouse**: collection of data sources such as separate internal databases to provide a broader base of info for analysis, trending and reference; may also involve databases from outside the org
 - **Data-centric Threat Modeling**: methodology and framework focusing on the authorized movements and data input/output into and from a system; corresponds with protecting data in transit, at rest, and in use when classifying organizational data
 - **Defensive Programming**: design/coding allowing acceptable but sanitized data inputs to a system; lack of defensive programming measures can result in arbitrary code execution, misdirection of the program to other resoruces/locations, or reveal info useful to an attacker
+- **Design Reviews**: should take place after the development of functional and control specifications but before the creation of code
+- **Dirty read**: occurs when one transaction reads a value from a database that was written by another transaction that didn't commit
 - **Emerging Properties**: an alternate/more powerful way of looking at systems-level behavior characteristics such as safety and security; helps provide a more testable, measurable answer to questions such as "how secure is our system?"
 - **Encapsulation**: note see network [Encapsulation](https://github.com/jefferywmoore/CISSP-Study-Resources/blob/main/CISSP-Domain-4-Objectives.md) (disambiguation); enforcement of data/code hiding during all phases of software development and operational use; bundling together data and methods is the process of encapulation (opposite of unpacking/revealing)
 - **Executable/Object Code**: binary representation of the machine language instruction set that the CPU and other hardware of the target computer can directly execute